nhcollier/PhenoMiner/README.md

 * S3: 	S1 file with S2 association rules embedded and filtered to remove those phenotype entries that don't participate in S2 association rules.
 Additional HPO mappings were done by Tudor Groza using Bio-LarK.
 DTD was also added.
+* S4:   A list of abbreviations used in describing the PhenoMiner database and techniques.
+* S5:	User documentation for the Web search and REST interface.